-However, if also wiring a Guidance 2000 or 3000 controller with high voltage motors, consult the wiring instruction for those controllers since their recommended wiring practices are significantly different.
+NOTE: If also wiring a Guidance 2000 or 3000 controller with high voltage motors, consult the wiring instruction for those controllers since their recommended wiring practices are significantly different.

 Figure 3-3 illustrates how the motor cable should be wired.
-The shield around the motor cable is optional, but it is a good practice to follow.
+The shield around the motor cable is optional, but a good practice to follow.